 With that said, I made a little video for you where I walk you through my house so you can see how it looks every day and how our friends know it.
 Nothing staged and all the ugly corners too.

 The main reason is that I simply love the warm glow they add to our house without having to light a candle.
-I was getting super annoyed with the black residue the candles leave while being lit.
+I was getting super annoyed with the black residue the candles left while being lit.
 And also the fire danger they present to our house and little whiskers.

 - air quality